Benito Pastoriza Iyodo: Lo coloro de lo incoloro

-Cuestion de hombres
+Cuestión de hombres

 The Latino Press (CUNY) published Cuestión de hombres (A Matter of Men) in 1996.
-One of the stories in the collection - El indiscreto incanto (The Indiscreet Charm) - received the Ateneo Puertorriqueño Award for fiction.
+One of the stories in the collection - El indiscreto encanto (The Indiscreet Charm) - received the Ateneo Puertorriqueño Award for fiction.

 Aaron Michael Morales of Indiana State University wrote for MultiCultural Review's Summer 2009 issue that these stories are:

-"...more about racial identiry, both in relation to other cultures and to carving an identity out of one's own culture. ... it's hard not to read the first seven stories as scathing critiques of misogyny, gluttony, homophobia, masculinity and mankind's particular aversion to kindness. ...
+"...more about racial identity, both in relation to other cultures and to carving an identity out of one's own culture. ... it's hard not to read the first seven stories as scathing critiques of misogyny, gluttony, homophobia, masculinity and mankind's particular aversion to kindness. ...
 It is no matter, then, whether the readers see these stories as critiques or compassionate portraits of the downtrodden... humanity through Pastoriza Iyodo's lens is a view rarely seen."

 Cartas a la sombra de tu piel

 Cartas a la sombra de tu piel (Letters to the shadow of your skin) was published in Mexico in 2002 and it received the Voces Selectas award.
-Dr. Paulette Ramsey, of the University of the West Indies, wrote an article on this collection of poems in the Caribbean Qualrterly, saying:
+Dr. Paulette Ramsey, of the University of the West Indies, wrote an article on this collection of poems in the Caribbean Quarterly, saying: